Terry McLaurin Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- Against the Cowboys, McLaurin has averaged 61 receiving yards per game in his four career matchups, 1.5 fewer than his over/under for Sunday's game.
+- McLaurin's 61 receiving yards per game in his four matchups against the Cowboys are 3.5 fewer than his over/under for Sunday's game.

-- McLaurin, in four matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In four matchups versus the Cowboys, McLaurin has had a TD catch twice, but never more than one in any single game.

-- The Cowboys have the NFL's 29th-ranked pass defense this season, surrendering 277.3 yards per game through the air.
+- The Cowboys are giving up 277.3 passing yards per game this season, the NFL's 29th-ranked pass defense.

-- The Cowboys have conceded 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.
+- The Cowboys have allowed 17 touchdowns through the air (1.4 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's game against the Raiders, McLaurin was targeted five times and recorded three catches for 22 yards.
+- McLaurin put together a 22-yard performance against the Raiders last week on three catches while being targeted five times.

-- McLaurin's 19 targets have led to 12 catches for 176 yards (58.7 per game) and one touchdown over his last three games.
+- McLaurin has racked up 176 receiving yards (58.7 per game) and one touchdown, reeling in 12 passes on 19 targets over his last three games.

 McLaurin's Washington Teammates